Breadcrumb

 During the routine checkup, the doctor typically:

 - Measures your child's weight and height.
-These measurements are plotted on a growth chart and are compared to previous and later markings to make sure the child is growing as expected.
+These measurements are plotted on a growth chart.
+The doctor can compare them to previous and later markings to make sure the child is growing as expected.

 - Checks your child's body mass index, blood pressure, hearing, and vision, and examines your child for any visible problems.

 - Reviews your child's immunization record.
-Needed immunizations are given or scheduled.
-For more information, see the topics:
+Needed shots are given or scheduled.

 - Talks with your child.
-For example, the doctor may ask about his or her friends, favourite activities, and most interesting school subjects.
-From this conversation, the doctor will briefly assess your child's language skills and hearing and also perhaps his or her social skills and other developmental issues.
+For example, the doctor may ask about your child's friends, favourite activities, and most interesting school subjects.
+From this conversation, the doctor will briefly assess your child's language skills and hearing and maybe your child's social skills and other developmental issues.

 - Observes how you and your child interact, to assess emotional and social development.
-The doctor will ask you questions about your child's behaviour, school performance, how your child handles difficulties, and what activities your child is involved in, among others.
+The doctor will ask you questions about your child's behaviour and school performance.
+Other questions include how your child handles problems and what activities your child is involved in.

-Sometimes it may be appropriate to have your child spend part of the visit alone with the doctor.
-This can give your child a chance to talk about issues that he or she has difficulty discussing with the doctor if you are present.
+Sometimes it may be a good idea to have your child spend part of the visit alone with the doctor.
+This can give your child a chance to talk about issues that he or she has trouble talking about with the doctor if you are in the room.

 Related Information